Things To Do

 Looking for an easy way to infuse the day with the some more… green?
 Let’s just say anything that can be dyed, should be!

-4. Have a Movie Night
+4. Have a St. Patrick’s Day Movie Night

 With so many movies available on streaming, having a family movie night is always a good idea.
 Put on your coziest themed pajamas, have some green milk and cookies, and watch an Irish-themed movie (a movie filmed in Ireland counts, too!).
 Here are a few of our favorite family-friendly options:

-5. Corned Beef with Bourbon-Molasses Glaze
+5. Make Corned Beef with Bourbon-Molasses Glaze

-Here’s my hot take: While corned beef is undeniably a very traditional Irish food, it’s pretty unremarkable on its own.
+Here’s my hot take: while corned beef is undeniably a very traditional Irish food, it’s pretty unremarkable on its own.
 That’s why I was super excited when my mom introduced me to this corned beef recipe.
 The bourbon-molasses glaze is exactly what the corned beef skeptic needs to add flavor and texture to this traditional dish.
 The best part is it’s extremely easy to make.
 Get some ready-made corned beef from the grocery store (which is prevalent this time of year) and cook according to the instructions on the package, then broil it with the glaze before serving.
 It’s sure to be a crowd-pleaser regardless of your heritage.

-6. Shamrock Shakes
+6. Enjoy Shamrock Shakes

-While McDonald’s certainly has a leg up on the shamrock shake game, you can choose to make a mint-flavored milkshake or you can simply add some green food dye to a vanilla shake.
+While McDonald’s certainly has a leg up on the shamrock shake game, you can choose to make a mint-flavored milkshake at-home or you can simply add some green food dye to a vanilla shake.
 For my picky kids, this would be the perfect workaround.

-8. St. Patrick’s Day Parade
+8. Watch a St. Patrick’s Day Parade

 One of the most quintessential ways to celebrate the holiday, check your neighborhood calendar for a nearby St. Patrick’s Day parade.

-9. Traditional Irish Music Brunch
+9. Attend a Traditional Irish Music Brunch

 Local Irish restaurants frequently host musical brunches and other daytime events to appeal to families.
+How fun is that?!

-10. Irish Dance Performances
+10. Catch an Irish Dance Performance

 Irish dance schools often plan shows during March and April.
 Grab a spot for a one-of-a-kind celebratory experience!

-11. See Riverdance
+11. See a Riverdance Show

 Catch a showing of the iconic musical at a venue near you—or watch the animated movie Riverdance on Netflix.